KB5201314/interoperable-ra-tls/interoperability-tests/Testing-rats-tls-across-TEE-types.md

     cmake -DRATS_TLS_BUILD_MODE="sgx" -DBUILD_SAMPLES=on -H. -Bbuild
     make -C build install
     ```

+    You can follow the guide [here](https://github.com/occlum/occlum/blob/master/docs/install_occlum_packages.md#install-occlum-with-apt-on-ubuntu-2004) to install occlum.
+And remember to install `occlum-toolchains-glibc` after that, which is needed by rats-tls.

+    ```sh
+    cd rats-tls

+    # Occlum mode
+    cmake -DRATS_TLS_BUILD_MODE="occlum" -DBUILD_SAMPLES=on -H. -Bbuild
+    make -C build install
+    ```

 ## Compile on an TD VM

 1. Firstly, you can install your software packages in the same way as you did in SGX.